ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

   server and cannot instruct it to perform network incident diagnosis or resolution.

 Incident Process:
-: A multi-step workflow used by network operation teams to identify, analyze, and resolve unexpected service disruptions or quality reductions, with the primary goal of restoring normal operations as quickly as possible while minimizing service impact.
+: A multi-step workflow used by network operation teams to identify, analyze, and  unexpected service disruptions or quality reductions, with the primary goal of restoring normal operations as quickly as possible while minimizing service impact.

 Probable Root Cause:
-: If removing a fault condition completely resolves the ongoing incident (specifically, regarding network outage or service impairments and their associated subsequent failures and symptoms) and prevents the problem from recurring, then such fault condition is considered as a Probable Root Cause of a problem.
+: If removing a fault condition completely s the ongoing incident (specifically, regarding network outage or service impairments and their associated subsequent failures and symptoms) and prevents the problem from recurring, then such fault condition is considered as a Probable Root Cause of a problem.